25hlarsen4/Spreadsheet/README.md

 Now, as of the completion of Assignment 4, we have started the internals of an actual spreadsheet program.
 More specifically, we have a working representation of a spreadsheet that can set cell contents and keep track of dependencies between cells, using the DependencyGraph created in Assignment 2.

+# Examples of Good Software Practices:

+First, my use of DRY programming shows good software practices.
+I used DRY programming by using inheritdoc rather than explicitly repeating method headers that were already written in the AbstractSpreadsheet class.
+Furthermore, I used the idea of separation of concerns to show good software practice.
+Specifically, I did this by not yet worrying about representing the values of cells.
+Although every cell will eventually have a value, the methods we implemented only concerned the cells' contents, so I did not yet account for cells' values in the Cell class.
+Finally, I used code re-use to show good software practice.
+I specifically did this by creating a helper method to use in each of the three SetCellContents methods since each of those methods included a lot of the same code.
+See the following list for more good software practices that I used.

+- Short methods
+- Well named methods

 # Time Expenditures: